lukedavies-oss/jurospain/about.md

 ---
+layout: page
 title: About Juro Spain
 description: Meet the relocation-focused legal team that helps expats settle confidently in Spain.
-permalink: /pages/about/
+permalink: /about/
 ---

 ## Our story

 Juro Spain was born when a group of relocation consultants and a Madrid-based partner lawyer noticed how many international families were juggling fragmented advice.
-We decided to build a boutique, English-first practice that treats every move as a project with milestones, owners, and proactive communication.
+We built a boutique, English-first practice that treats every move as a project with milestones, owners, and proactive communication.

 ## What we believe in